bdlukaa/rounded_background_text/README.md

 ### Known issues with the text field

 - It can't be scrollable.
 Instead, as a workaround, the text is scaled down to fit the available space

+### Deep dive

+This section explains, with details, how the background painting works.

+`RoundedBackgroundText` doesn't use a `Text` widget under the hood.
+Instead, it uses a custom text painter to paint the text above the background.
+As soon as the `RoundedBackgroundText` widget is initialized, the line metrics for the text is calculated (See [computeLineMetrics](https://api.flutter.dev/flutter/painting/TextPainter/computeLineMetrics.html)), and is recalculated when the text changes or when the parent width changes.
+This is done at built time, resulting in a smooth experience for the user.

+To paint the background, the line metrics generated before is used.
+Each line has 4 properties:

+- `x` - where the line starts horizontally within the size
+- `y` - where the line starts vertically within the size
+- `width` - the horizontal size of the line
+- `height` - the vertical size of the line

+With these values, we can generate the background for each line.
+The background is generated around the whole text: from top-left to bottom-left to bottom-right to top-right to top-left.
+This makes it easy to calculate when there is a corner, either outer or inner.

 ## Contribution